 e.g. ibuprofen (larger pack sizes) (Nurofen), ibuprofen suspension (Dimetapp Children’s/Infant’s Suspension, Nurofen for Children) diclofenac (Voltaren Rapid 12.5); naproxen (Naprogesic)

 - NSAIDs work internally to relieve pain and inflammation

 - speak to your doctor or physiotherapist first before taking NSAIDs for an injury, since in some circumstances they may delay tissue healing

 - paracetamol and NSAIDs can be used together as they work differently (they are usually given at different times; ask your pharmacist’s advice on dosing)

 - aspirin and NSAIDs are not suitable for everyone.
-Children under 12 years old must not take aspirin because it can cause Reye’s syndrome, which is a serious condition.
-Aspirin should also be avoided by adolescents under 16 years old who have a viral illness
+Children under 16 years old must not take aspirin because it can cause Reye’s syndrome, which is a serious condition.

 - check with your pharmacist before taking aspirin or NSAIDs if you: